OmicsDI/ddi-web-service/README.md

 web-service is deployed.
 As a summary, these are the available end-points for the web service:

 * `stast`: statistics about the data in the DDI project.
-* `datatset`: information about datasets, such as search, terms frecuency etc.
+* `datatset`: information about datasets, such as search, terms frequency etc.